-The support forum is built with (1) a Q&A format for common trading queries received from wannabe and experienced traders, and (2) a standard forum for course video topics.
+The support forum is built with (1) General and FAQ forums for common trading queries received from aspiring and experienced traders, and (2) forums for course video topics.
 How to Trade Price Action and How to Trade Forex Price Action videos are consolidated into common forums.

 Requesting advice from experienced Scalpers

 In the Course Al talks a lot about how most people should not scalp and how it takes a rare type of person to be able to scalp profitably and enjoy it.
 I'm here asking for advice because I believe I may be that type of person but am worried I am being naïve.

 I am one of the best in the world at a popular RTS video game like Starcraft 2.
 In this game a player must take 50-150 actions per minute, make decisions on the fly, and manage multiple things quickly, and accurately.
 I enjoy doing this; and to me, scalping appears to be similar in a sense that one must act quickly, decisively, intelligently, and accurately.